Mike Hughes (daredevil): Planned 2019 launch

 Hughes planned to again launch himself in a rocket on August 10, 2019, but mechanical troubles postponed the launch.
 The following weekend, the launch was again postponed and Hughes was treated for heat exhaustion.

 2020 launch and death

 On February 22, 2020, Hughes died near Barstow, California, following the crash of a rocket he was piloting, built by Hughes and his collaborator Waldo Stakes.
-During launch, the rocket's parachute, which was designed for landing, appeared to deploy early and detach from the craft.
+During launch, the rocket's parachute, which was designed for landing, deployed early and detached from the craft.
 A witness at the launch, freelance journalist Justin Chapman, said that the rocket appeared to rub against the launch apparatus and ladder, perhaps tearing the parachutes.
 The launch event was being filmed for the Science Channel television series Homemade Astronauts, in which Hughes was to star.